 In the afternoon, in two workshop sessions, attendees were asked to contribute the development of a new Species Action Plan (SAP) for Curlew.
 Recent evidence has shown that these can make a difference to the conservation of threatened bird species.

-Workshop agenda and presentations
+Workshop agenda, report and presentations

 ‘Setting the scene locally’